error-handling, kafka, reliability, resilience, messaging

 Kafka Connect Error Handling

-Kafka Connect provides built-in DLQ support for sink connectors.
-When a connector cannot write a record to the destination system, it can route the failed record to a designated Kafka topic.
+Kafka Connect provides built-in DLQ support for sink connectors (connectors that write data from Kafka to external systems like databases or cloud storage).
+When a sink connector cannot write a record to the destination system, it can route the failed record to a designated Kafka topic.
 This prevents the connector from halting on errors while preserving failed records for analysis.

 Configuration example: